bandundu/kgb-dmoea/README.md

 ## Description

 The algorithm is implemented based on [1].
 KGB-DMOEA saves historical Pareto-Optimal Solutions in an archive.
 When environmental change is detected, a knowledge reconstruction-examination strategy (KRE) is conducted in order to divide historical optimal solutions into useful and useless solutions for the current environment.
 Subsequently a naive Bayesian classifier is trained by using the classified historical solutions as samples.
+The trained classifier is able to predict from a set of randomly generated solutions, which ones are useful to the new environment.
 This results in a predicted population for the new environment that can then be optimized using any population based algorithm.

 The implementation uses [Pymoo](https://github.com/anyoptimization/pymoo) as a framework [2].